Elisabeth Eleanor Bennett, PhD

 Interdisciplinary Qualitative Research Graduate Certificate, University of Georgia

-Elisabeth E. Bennett is an Assistant Teaching Professor in the Graduate Education programs.
+Elisabeth E. Bennett is an Associate Teaching Professor in the Graduate Education programs.
 In the Doctor of Education program, Dr. Bennett teaches qualitative methods for the program and concentration courses in Organizational Leadership Studies.
 Most recently, she developed an adult learning and leadership course.
 Dr. Bennett’s research interests include virtual human resource development (VHRD), organizational culture and change, and informal learning in virtual environments.
 In 2009, she proposed a definition of virtual HRD based on her 2006 dissertation study, which researched organizational culture and intranet technology in a community hospital.

 She is the co-editor of “Exploring the Construct of Virtual Human Resource Development,” a journal issue of Advances in Developing Human Resources, and is currently editing another issue that provides new perspectives on virtual HRD.